Taking Care of our Watershed We all have a role to play!

 "Little Luckiamute River," by Gary Giddens

 One way to help local rivers, lands and communities become more resilient to the effects of climate change is to help keep as much moisture as possible in the ground and in our streams.
 As temperatures increase and precipitation decreases, what we do to alter our habits and adapt to a new ‘normal’ matters more than ever.
 Shallow streams heat up more quickly, threatening the survival of our cold water dependent salmon and trout populations.
 Increased demand for water from farms, gardens, landscaping and household use depletes our groundwater reserves, which can take decades or longer to recharge.
-Water falling on hot, dark impervious surfaces warms water and shuttles it away from the soil into gutters and drainpipes where it is carried away far from our streams and aquifers.

 By finding ways to reduce our water usage, we can help ensure that enough water is available for all of us.
 Careful and conscientious stewarding of our precious water resources has never been more crucial to the health of our lands and rivers, and the well-being of our communities.
 When we each to do our part to limit how much water we use in our homes and yards, we ensure that more moisture remains in the rivers and aquifers and our atmosphere—which can help mitigate the impacts of hotter temperatures and reduce the severity of wildfire.
 Check out the list of ways you can be a great water (and watershed) steward below, which is adapted from Oregon Water Resources Department (OWRD) resources about using our water resources wisely.